-It has been an exciting journey to create Hamilton's first youth strategy.
-Working with our Youth Steering Committee has helped members build confidence, spark new interests, develop skills while also enhancing their resumes.
-The City of Hamilton Youth Team embraces their ideas and appreciates their contributions to ensure we are taking a youth friendly approach.
+It has been an exciting journey to create Hamilton's first Youth Strategy.
+Working with our Youth Steering Committee has helped members build confidence, spark new interests and develop skills to enhance their resumes.
+The City of Hamilton Youth team embraces their ideas and appreciates their contributions to ensure we are taking a youth-friendly approach.
 Youth learn from staff and staff learn from the youth.

-We look forward to working with all youth, parents, youth serving agencies and community partners as we develop the implementation work plan and evaluation framework.
-We committed to completing an annual progress report back to Council and the community.
+We look forward to working with all youth, parents, youth-serving agencies and community partners as we develop the implementation work plan and evaluation framework.
+We are committed to completing an annual progress report back to Council and the community.